PC-Logix/OpenSecurity/README.md

 ## build notes

-in order to build the mod the following libs have to be placed into "libs" directory

-* AdvancedRocketry deobf build, which can be downloaded on [curseForge.com](https://minecraft.curseforge.com/projects/advanced-rocketry/files)
-* GalactiCraftCore-Dev build, which can be downloaded on [micdoodle8.com](https://www.micdoodle8.com/mods/galacticraft/downloads/dev)

 before building run the gradle task `syncGitWiki` once to sync the Wiki to your project

 ### how to build